Chapter Text

 “You have two weeks until you need to return it to the library.
 You can either bring it back to the desk or drop it off in the book drop at the front of the building.
 The fine is 20 cents for every day the book is overdue.”
 He rattled off the spiel with the expected enthusiasm of a man who had said it a thousand times before.

 Angel lingered there in silence, scrutinizing his face for something, anything behind that grumpy exterior.
 Even after all the times Angel had tried to flirt with him, tried to get a just the slightest rise out of him, there wasn’t even a flicker of interest.
 The librarian was still looking at the computer screen like he wasn’t even there even though he had just talked to him.
 Disappointed, Angel dragged the book off the counter and wriggled it into the opening of his bag.
-He opened his mouth to do the nice thing and thank him but the gratitude died on his lips when he noticed that the librarian was watching him now, eyes following his hands as he put his library card back into his wallet.
+He opened his mouth to do the nice thing and thank him but the gratitude died on his lips when he noticed that the librarian was suddenly watching him now, eyes following his hands as he put his library card back into his wallet.

 “You still using that ridiculous name?” he asked, nodding towards the wallet just as Angel slipped it back into his coat.